 As our capacity to observe and measure large scale structures in the universe increased, we began to build a more accurate model of the known universe.
-It turned out that galaxies form large superclusters, which in turn bind together by enormous galactic filaments, sometime termed ‘Galactic Walls.’ these extremely large scale structures are separated by vast voids of empty space.
+It turned out that galaxies form large superclusters, which in turn are bound together by enormous galactic filaments, sometime termed ‘Galactic Walls.’ these extremely large scale structures are separated by vast voids of empty space.
 This structured nature of the universe led to the proposal of Dark Energy, that would concentrate matter in the universe.
 However, to date, no evidence has emerged in support of this idea, despite vast investigation and expenditure into the subject.

 Just as the electrons in an atom are ‘quantised’ into discrete bands, could the same principle be at work at the universal scale?
 Thus far, no one seems to have been able to unify the micro and macro scales of reality, into a single theory that might explain both quantum and cosmological discoveries.
 Yet, through the system of Dimensionless Science a picture does start to emerge, that offers an intriguing new insight into the universe at large, based on the nature of geometry.